aaronland/go-flickr-api/fs/README.md

 There is now experimental support for reading photos and the results of [standard places response](https://code.flickr.net/2008/08/19/standard-photos-response-apis-for-civilized-age/) API calls using the [io/fs.FS](https://pkg.go.dev/io/fs) interfaces.

-Individial photos can be read using the `Open` method where file names are expected to take the form of.
+Individual photos can be read using the `Open` method where file names are expected to take the form of.

 * A unique numeric identifier for a photo on the Flickr website
 * The fully-qualified path (not the whole URL) for an static photo asset hosted by the Flickr webservers.